Current board members are listed below.

 Johanna Ikävalko - Board Member (Term ends 2026)

-Arctic Centre, University of Lapland
+Arctic Centre, Univ. of Lapland

 Dr. Johanna Ikävalko received her dissertation at the University of Helsinki, Finland in hydrobiology/sea ice biology.
 She has lived and done research abroad, e.g. in Germany (Institute for Polar Ecology), Australia (Australian Antarctic Division) and US (University of Santa Cruz, California).
 Polar field campaigns took her sailing twice to the Antarctic, the North Pole, and several voyages in the frozen Baltic Sea.
 After her career in science, she has moved to implementation science-based knowledge.
 In 2009-2013 she was Head of Environment at the Finnish Farmers' and Forest Owners' Association, after which she was the Head of Marine Research Unit, Finnish Meteorological Institute.
 Johanna has also served as a ministerial adviser at the Ministry of Transport and Communications.
 During Finland's presidency at the Arctic Council in 2017-2019 she led the priority "Meteorological Cooperation", after which she worked as an expert for the Arctic Council working group Arctic Monitoring and Assessment Programme Secretariat.
 Dr. Ikävalko has been directing the Arctic Centre of the University of Lapland since 2021.